A quick breakdown of mouse poison baits

 - Try to figure out where are the “meeting grounds” of your unwanted rodent guests.
 Look for rodent excrements, for food prints, for unusually intensive rodent smell, for places they’ve eaten, etc. Place the baits and bait stations near those locations.

-- Check on the baits regularly and change them frequently.
+- Check on the poison baits regularly and change them frequently.

-- Consider using two or more different types of mouse baits at the same time for maximum effectiveness.
+- Consider using two or more different types of best mice poisons at the same time for maximum effectiveness.
 As we covered above, different mice poisons and baits have different active ingredients and properties, so using two or more different types at the same time can be beneficial.

 - Use bait stations.
 We mentioned them several times above, but they deserve a separate mention – bait stations serve not only as protection for your pets and kids but also to draw the attention of the mice and rats.